Michael Spavor

 Michael Peter Todd Spavor (born 1976) is a Canadian consultant who has worked extensively in North Korea.
-He is the director and founding member of Paektu Cultural Exchange, a NGO that facilitates sports, cultural, tourism and business exchanges involving North Korea.
+He is the director and founding member of Paektu Cultural Exchange, an NGO that facilitates sports, cultural, tourism and business exchanges involving North Korea.

 In December 2018, while he was living and working in Dandong on the Chinese side of the China–North Korea border, Spavor was taken into custody, along with Michael Kovrig, by Chinese officials.
 The arrest was widely interpreted as retaliation for Canada's arrest of Huawei executive Meng Wanzhou.
 On August 10, 2021, Spavor was sentenced to 11 years in prison for espionage.
 On September 24, 2021, Spavor was released after the dropping of Meng Wanzhou's extradition request as part of her deferred prosecution agreement with the U.S. Department of Justice.
+Canadian officials initially claimed the espionage charges were "unfounded".
+However, in 2023, Spavor alleged that he may have unwittingly been used by Michael Kovrig for espionage, saying Kovrig had passed on information relating to North Korea from Spavor to Canadian intelligence agencies.
+In 2024, Spavor received 7 million dollars from the Canadian government in a settlement over his detention in China.